JRH1001/German_Tarot_Database/README.md

 # German_Tarot_Database
-A Database for the 78 Tarot cards in the German translation
+A Database/Description of the 78 Tarot cards in German translation in JSON format.
 #
 Every card contains a dictionary with the following keys: